SPEAKERS

 Dr. Schuhfried is Research Associate Professor in the Department of Physical Medicine and Rehabilitation of the Medical University of Vienna.
 His research focuses on electrophysiology, functional electrical stimulation, outpatient neurological rehabilitation and physical modalities.
 Currently head of the electrophysiological ambulance and the thermography ambulance of the Department of Physical Medicine and Rehabilitation of the Medical University of Vienna.

-Dr. Kallirroi Tzafetta (UK)
+Dr. Kallirroi Tzafetta (United Kingdom)

 Dr. Kallirroi Tzafetta is a Consultant Plastic and Reconstructive Surgeon at the renown St Andrew’s Centre of Plastic Surgery and Burns in Broomfield Hospital, Essex, UK.